tebriz91/open-canvas/DOCUMENTATION.md

 ### Frontend Canvas Architecture

-The canvas is the main interface component that manages the interaction between the chat interface and artifact rendering:
+The canvas is the main interface component that manages the interaction between the chat interface and markdown rendering:

 ```tsx
 // src/components/canvas/canvas.tsx